The Complete Guide to AI Medical Scribes (2026): How They Work & Which to Choose

 • The most common finding from early adopters: the AI captures clinical context they would have missed or compressed under time pressure.

 You finish your last patient at 5:15 pm but you have another two hours of charts to write.
+For most clinicians, that's just Tuesday.
+The documentation burden is a second job.

 AI medical scribes exist so you leave the building with every chart closed.
 The best ones capture the full context of the visit so you can focus on the patient in front of you, not the note you'll write after.